nx-lr/protea/readme.md

 The following are all the keywords of the language.
 Keywords are grouped into five different sections:

-- expression keywords, which are keywords used as operators
+- keyword operators
-- declaration keywords, which declare program entities such as variables, classes and functions,
+- declaration, which declare program entities such as variables, classes and functions,
-- modifier keywords which modify such declarations,
+- modifier which modify such declarations,
-- general keywords which command and control program flow and execution.
+- general which command and control program flow and execution.
 - pre-defined, or dynamic constants and variables.

 As for modifier keywords, they are parsed as keywords before a declaration as they modify them. `pub var x = 1` declares a public variable.